spacehuhn/ArduinoARPspoof/README.md

 **4. Upload the code**

-Compile & upload the sketch to your Arduino and your done :)
+Compile & upload the sketch to your Arduino and you are done :)

 ## How to use it